telerik/ajax-docs/mobile-support/render-modes.md

 ---
 title: Render Modes
 page_title: Render Modes
-description: Check our Web Forms article about Render Modes.
+description: "Learn more about the render modes provided by the Telerik UI for ASP.NET AJAX controls."
 slug: introduction/radcontrols-for-asp.net-ajax-fundamentals/mobile-support/render-modes
-tags: render,modes
+tags: telerik, aspnet, ajax, mobile, support, render, nodes
 published: True
-position: 2
+position: 3
 ---

 # Render Modes

-Some controls from the UI for ASP.NET AJAX suite	can produce different (usually more lightweight) markup and make styling easier through CSS3.
-Below you can find a list with the modes each control supports.
-For more information on the feature and its benefits, examine the [Render modes]({%slug controls/render-modes%}) help article.
+Some Telerik UI for ASP.NET AJAX controls provide more lightweight markup and facilitate styling through CSS3.

+The following table lists the modes each control supports.
+For more information, refer to the article on [render modes in the **Styling & Appearance** section]({%slug controls/render-modes%}).

 | Control | Lightweight Rendering | Mobile Rendering |